The CUI Dilemma

 Companies supporting the defense industry are scrambling to understand how to classify and protect information.
 Does this apply to your company?
-This blog will help you answer the following four common questions about unclassified government data in a commercial IT infrastructure.
+This blog will help you answer the following the top four common questions about unclassified government data in a commercial IT infrastructure.

 - What is CUI/CDI/CTI Data?